 For educators looking to incorporate this project into interdisciplinary courses, remixes and remix culture stir up many questions regarding artistic ownership and aesthetic value.
-Copyrighted materials used in remixes have provoked intense legal and aesthetic debates: violations of music ownership continue to be reported (for examples, see Dangermouse's Grey Album, Truth Hurts' single "Addictive," or the work of DJ, Girl Talk) and some critics have claimed remixes are "derivative" and "inferior" to original compositions (for a debate, see Laurence Lessig's book Remix).
+Copyrighted materials used in remixes have provoked intense legal and aesthetic debates: violations of music ownership continue to be reported (for examples, see Dangermouse's "Grey Album", Truth Hurts' single "Addictive," or the work of the DJ, "Girl Talk") and some critics have claimed remixes are "derivative" and "inferior" to original compositions (for an interesting debate on this topic, see Laurence Lessig's book "Remix").